FAMILY OWNED AND OPERATED FUNERAL HOMES SINCE 1881.

 What to do when a death occurs.

-At the time of a death, if the deceased is in a nursing home or in a hospital, Wetzel and Son should be called immediately by either a family member or a staff member of the health facility.
+At the time of a death, if the deceased is in a nursing home or in a hospital, Wetzel and Son should be called by either a family member or a staff member of the health facility.
 If the death takes place at home and the deceased is under a hospice care program, call the hospice program first.
 They will authorize you to call the funeral home, or they will do so for you.
-If the death takes place at home and there is a family doctor that has been caring for the deceased, the physician should be called first, and will authorize you to contact the funeral home, If the death takes place at home and there is no attending physician or hospice program, the local police department should be called.
+If the death takes place at home and there is a family doctor that has been caring for the deceased, the physician should be called first, and will authorize you to contact the funeral home.
+If the death takes place at home and there is no attending physician or hospice program, the local police department should be called.
 They may authorize Wetzel and Son to come to the house or possibly decide to take the deceased to a local hospital, at their discretion.

 Calling Wetzel and Son when a death has occurred.